 Typical brand awareness metrics can include growth in audience numbers across social channels or email subscriptions, or you may just measure the increase in new traffic to your website or app.
 Of course, traditional brand tracking research can also give you a clear understanding of the growth in brand awareness.

 If sales are your ultimate goal, then increased revenue, increase in customer numbers or increased volume can illustrate overall success.
-Objectives to measure along the way could include increased conversions on your website, number of leads attributed to content marketing, shorter buyer journeys and increased retention rates.
+Objectives to measure along the way could include increased conversions on your website, the number of leads attributed to content marketing, shorter buyer journeys and increased retention rates.
 These are some of the measurables you will need in order to show ROI on your program and build the case for an increase in the content budget.

 Now you need a plan